tammyzhang-1/playful-plants/design-plan/design-journey.md

 - play_with_rules: INTEGER {NN}
 - bio_play: INTEGER {NN}
 - Revision: above play types will be removed as fields in this table and will become tags instead
+- Revision: above play types will be moved back as fields in this table instead of being tags

 Table: tags